fglock/Perlito/README-perlito5.md

-"Perlito5" Perl 5 compiler
+"Perlito5" Perl to Java compiler and Perl to JavaScript compiler
 ==========================

-This is Perlito5, a compiler that implements a subset of Perl 5.
+This is Perlito5, a compiler that implements the Perl 5 programming language.

 Perlito5 translates Perl to Java, and Perl to JavaScript.